-I remember the first time I had Swedish Meatballs, I was at what I thought to be the fanciest of holiday parties.
-It was in the family home of a new to me friend.
-The thing that caught my eye more than all the sparkle everywhere, were the long tables covered with linens and candles and the many small bowls and chafing dishes of small bites were being served.
-The one dish that really grabbed my attention where these little meatballs covered with slightly grey sauce that oozed delicious aromas.
+I remember the first time I had Swedish Meatballs, it was at what I considered to be the fanciest of all holiday parties.
+The thing that caught my eye more than all the sparkle everywhere, were the long tables covered with linens and candles and the many small bowls and chafing dishes filled with small bite-sized delicious.
+The one dish that really grabbed my attention were these little meatballs covered with a slightly grey sauce that oozed meaty goodness.
 I had one bite, then two, then three and then I became the girl at the table stuffing her face.
 I later learned that this was my first introduction to the Swedish Meatball; meaty but elegant goodness.
 I was addicted from that moment on.

 Happy New Years!

 1 pork ground pork

 1 cup minced yellow onion

 1/2 teaspoon allspice